-This game we play in the car may have another, more well-known, name but the idea is pretty simple.
+This fun road trip game we play in the car may have another, more well-known, name but the idea is pretty simple.

-The first person says a word and the next player has to mention another word that has some connection to the first.
-So if person number one says “ice cream” person number two could say “scoop”.
+The first player says a word and the next player has to mention another word that has some connection to the first.
+So if person number one says “ice cream” the second person could say “scoop”.

 That would be acceptable and perfectly within the rules but it’s honestly a little dull.
 The game gets a lot more fun and the volume in the car gets a lot higher if you can come up with some odd, unexpected connection.
 So for “ice cream” I might say “eye” and then remind my kids of the story I told them of a childhood friend who once took a half-gallon of ice cream into his front yard and began scooping out servings and tossing them into the air, trying to catch them in his mouth.
 He was a goofball so naturally, he missed.
 One got him in the forehead, one got him in the chin and eventually one hit him in the eye.